Telegram group chats in BGC point to sex trafficking network catering to Chinese

 A Twitter user discovered various public group chats in messaging application Telegram that featured pictures of scantily-clad women offering sexual services written in Chinese.

-The discovery came after Sen. Risa Hontiveros’ earlier exposé about sex trafficking involving messaging apps.
+The discovery came after Sen. Risa Hontiveros earlier exposed sex trafficking that was done through messaging apps.

 User @russelmatthew_ shared that it all started when he got “curious” on one of Telegram’s features where users can enter public group chats based on their location through the “Find People Nearby” option.